gangrif/dc610-pubcrawl-example/README.md

 # It's Pub Crawl Time!
 This repo includes some example code, presented by @gangrif at the DC610 April 2018 meetup.
-This code is intended to let members of thr group get their hands on an example container, and build their own Flags for the Upcoming DC610 Hacker Pub Crawl!
+This code is intended to let members of the group get their hands on an example container, and build their own Flags for the Upcoming DC610 Hacker Pub Crawl!